 “What was started in 1982 by Yandoit farmer, Tim Cox, as a small group planting trees on weekends has become the leading practical conservation group in Australia, managing thousands of volunteers who help out on dozens of projects each year.”
 Colin Jackson OAM, CEO 1988-2017, Conservation Volunteers

-So saw the start of The Australian Trust for Conservation Volunteers [ATCV], later changing name to Conservation Volunteers Australia (CVA), but with the same mission of ‘inspiring change through connecting people to nature through practical engagement’.
+This was the beginning of The Australian Trust for Conservation Volunteers [ATCV], which later changed its name to Conservation Volunteers Australia (CVA), but with the same mission of ‘inspiring change through connecting people to nature through practical engagement’.

 In 2018, CVNZ began a pathways to employment programme to help unemployed people back into the workforce and encourage involvement and education in conservation.
 The Conservation Work Skills (CWS) programme was developed by CVNZ in partnership with the Ministry for Social Development (MSD).
 The ethos of the CWS programme is that all New Zealanders should have the opportunity to fulfill their potential.
 CWS equips participants with practical and transferable skills and provides opportunities for local job seekers to gain paid employment.

-To date, CVNZ has opened offices and runs projects in Auckland, Wellington, Christchurch and West Coast.
+To date, CVNZ has offices and runs projects in Auckland, Wellington, Christchurch and Punakaiki.